intel/iot-js-api/api/ocf/server.md

 | `slow`          | boolean | yes   | `false` | Whether the resource is constrained |
 | `properties`    | object | yes    | `{}` | Resource representation properties as described in the data model |

- The `properties` property is a resource representation that contains resource specific properties and values usually described in the [RAML data model](http://www.oneiota.org/documents?filter%5Bmedia_type%5D=application%2Framl%2Byaml) definition of the resource.
+ The `properties` property is a resource representation that contains resource-specific properties and values usually described in the [RAML data model](http://www.oneiota.org/documents?filter%5Bmedia_type%5D=application%2Framl%2Byaml) definition of the resource.

 ## 2. Events
 The requests are dispatched using events.
 The Server API supports the following events: